GLARISHILDA/Knila.BookStore/README.md

 **AutoMapper** > Is used to map the Domain Model and View Model and Vice Versa

 **nlog** > Is used for Log files logging

+**LoggingActionFilter** > Is used to create the log files automatically for all the **controllers** for the request and response.

+**LogInterceptor** > Is used to create the log files automatically for all the Service and Repository class's methods.